T1LT/PlanetaryDevastation/README.md

 - For the core game logic - DOM Manipulation using Vanilla JavaScript
 - For the rendering - HTML, CSS and the Canvas API
 - For collisions - applied physics and mathematics
+- For transpilation and bundling - Babel and Webpack

 ## Implementation Timeline